-In 2015, Cicis embarked on a total rebrand, first retooling the offering and then launching a new brand identity.
+When Cicis embarked on a total rebrand, they concentrated first on retooling the offering and then launching a new brand identity.
 The company updated everything from the logo — officially changing its name to Cicis: Beyond Pizza — to the website and store concept design.

 All the same, Kwong also knows that the company's website is not where customers will make their ultimate decision.
-"They will go to Google and type 'directions to Cicis', which means our digital knowledge in Google has to be right," he says.
-"During the rebrand, we discovered lots of issues with our digital knowledge across the entire web — even basic names, addresses, and phone numbers were inconsistent.
+"They will go to Google and type 'directions to Cicis', which means our brand information in Google has to be right," he says.
+"During the rebrand, we discovered lots of issues with false and misleading information about our brand across the entire web — even basic names, addresses, and phone numbers were inconsistent.
 Hours were wrong.
 Locations were marked as open that were actually closed, and people would have driven 45 minutes to learn that.
 It was quite an uphill battle when we first got started."